Ruhul Amin (scholar)

 Ruhul Amin (রুহুল আমিন; born 12 March 1962) is a Bangladeshi Islamic scholar and educator.
 He was served as the Khatib of Baitul Mukarram National Mosque of Bangladesh.
-He is the Muhtamim of Gowhardanga Madrasa.
+He is the Muhtamim (vice chancellor) of Gowhardanga Madrasa.

 Early life and family

-Ghazi Ruhul Amin was born on 12 March 1962 to a Bengali Muslim Ghazi family in the village of Gowhardanga in Tungipara, Gopalganj, then part of East Pakistan's Faridpur district.
-His father was the Islamic scholar Shamsul Haque Faridpuri and they trace their paternal ancestry to an Arab soldier who was one of the members of Bakhtiyar Khalji's army during his conquest of Bengal, hence the name of his clan is Ghazi.
-His ancestors settled in Jessore where they propagated Islam to locals with his grandfather's great-grandfather, Mawlana Abdul Awwal al-Ghazi, relocating the family to Faridpur.
+Ruhul Amin was born on 12 March 1962 to a Bengali Muslim family in the village of Gowhardanga in Tungipara, Gopalganj, then part of East Pakistan's Faridpur district.
+His father was the Islamic scholar Shamsul Haque Faridpuri and they trace their paternal ancestry to an Arab soldier who was part of Bakhtiyar Khalji's army during his conquest of Bengal.
+His ancestors settled in Jessore where they propagated Islam.
+His grandfather's great-grandfather, Mawlana Abdul Awwal al-Ghazi, relocating the family to Faridpur.
 Ruhul Amin's grandfather's grandfather, Chand Ghazi, was a student of Syed Ahmad Shaheed and took part in the Battle of Balakot against the Sikhs.
 His grandfather, Muhammad Abdullah ibn Chiragh Ali, was a munshi and participant of the Indian Rebellion of 1857.